Why iBio Inc. [IBIO] Should Be On Your Radar Moving Forward

 iBio Inc. [AMEX:IBIO]: Analyst Rating and Earnings

-Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
-Regarding iBio Inc. [IBIO], the latest average analyst recommendation we can see is from the quarter closing in lastQuarterMonth.
+Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
+For iBio Inc. [IBIO], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in Invalid Date.
 On average, stock market experts give IBIO an Buy rating.
-The average 12-month price forecast for this stock is $0.90, with the high estimate being $30.00, the low estimate being $30.00 and the median estimate amounting to $30.00.
-This is compared to its latest closing price of $0.94.
+The average 12-month price forecast for this stock is $1.29, with the high estimate being $30.00, the low estimate being $30.00 and the median estimate amounting to $30.00.
+This is compared to its latest closing price of $0.92.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for iBio Inc. [IBIO] is sitting at 0.00.
 This is compared to 1 month ago, when its average rating was 0.00.

-Pay attention for this company’s financial results, of which the next release is scheduled to happen on 06/03/2020.
+Keep an eye out for the next scheduled publication date for this company’s financial results, which are expected to be released on 06/03/2020.

 Fundamental Analysis of iBio Inc. [IBIO]